Amin-MAG/My-Notes/English/Friends Series/Season-02.md

 ## Words

 - Seizing
+- Whiny
+- Obsessive
+- Gutless

 # E10

 ## Sentences

 - We have a spare.
+- You can avert your eyes.
+- If we ever loose Ross, we have a spare.

 ## Words

+- Affection - Family affection
 - Lousy
 - Audition
 - Ecstatic
 - Sober

 # E11

+## Sentences

+- It just seems so futile.

 ## Words